steve-burton/word-counter-csharp/README.md

 These are the steps I'll take to write my code:

-This is the first test.
+Take a user input word and find it in a second user input string that consists of the same word.
-* Input: XXXX
+* Input: word, "hello"; string, "hello"
-* Output: XXXX
+* Output: "hello"

-This is the second test.
+When the user input word matches the word in the input string, count one match.
-* Input: XXXX
+* Input: word, "hello"; string, "hello"
-* Output: XXXX
+* Output: 1

-This is the third test.
+Take a user input word and find it in a second user input string of multiple words.
+Return the number of matches.
-* Input: XXXX
+* Input: word, "hello"; string, "Hello there friend!"
-* Output: XXXX
+* Output: 1

-This is the fourth test.
+Take a user input word and find it in a second user input string that contains multiple matches.
+Return the number of matches.
-* Input: XXXX
+* Input: My friend said "hello", and I said, "hello" back.
-* Output: XXXX
+* Output: 2

 ## Setup/Installation Requirements